-Appendix 1: Invoices / receipts
+Appendix 1: Invoices/receipts

-You should be sure to submit paid receipt(s) and/or invoice(s) with each progress payment billing package, and with the final reconciliation upon project completion, as required.
+You are required to submit paid receipt(s) and/or invoice(s) with each progress payment billing package, and with the final reconciliation upon project completion.
 We will review this information to approve progress payments, ensure compliance with eligible expenses and determine whether any recovery of funds is required.